Third place playoff: College basketball

+The NCAA Division I men's basketball tournament held regional third-place games until 1975, and national third-place games until 1981.

 Little League World Series

 For most of its history, the Little League World Series has featured either a consolation bracket, or consolation games.
 Currently, the tournament features a single consolation game between the United States runner-up and the International runner-up.
 Like the championship, the game allows an American team to compete against an International team.
-All other games are played within their respective American or International pool of eight teams each, except two exhibition games which match the United States teams and International teams which were doubly eliminated, and winless, in their respective brackets.
+All other games are played within their respective American or International pool of eight teams each, except two exhibition games which match the United States teams and International teams which were doubly eliminated, and winless, in their respective brackets (these were eliminated following the 2019 LLWS).